annashipman/annashipman.github.io/_posts/2023-07-11-strategy-fireside-chat.md

 layout: blog_post
 ---

 I keynoted the second day of [CTO Craft Con: The Strategic CTO](https://conference.ctocraft.com/london-2023/).
 The topic was strategic technology leadership.
-Here's a write-up; video will follow.
+This is a write-up; you can [watch the video here](/jfdi/strategy-fireside-video.html).

 ## It was a fireside chat